LambdaTest/documentation/docs/integrating-mattermost-with-lambdatest.md

 <img loading="lazy" src={require('../assets/images/integrating-mattermost-with-lambdatest/paste-the-webhook.webp').default} alt="Enter your **webhook URL" width="1921" height="869" className="doc_img"/>

-**Step 6:** Once you press on Install, Mattermost will be integrated with LambdaTest on the same webhook URL, and an alert-box will appear on the top right corner of the screen stating that the integration is successfull.
+**Step 6:** Once you press on Install, Mattermost will be integrated with LambdaTest on the same webhook URL, and an alert-box will appear on the top right corner of the screen stating that the integration is successful.
 <img loading="lazy" src={require('../assets/images/integrating-mattermost-with-lambdatest/Intergration-successful-message.webp').default} alt="Mattermost will be integrated"  className="doc_img"  width="510" height="157"/>

 **Step 7:** Voila!
 Go to Integrations tab again and you will see a Mattermost under "My Integrations".